Southern Electric leaving the elderly without heating

 4) Keen to make things right both for my cousin and her mother in the hope that it will resolve this matter for both.
 Offered a full years free boiler cover which would cost £214.80 and would mean not paying her next 12 monthly Direct Debit payments.
 They would also cover her next monthly Electric Direct Debit payment of £37.00 to cover any additional electricity she may have used as a result of heating with the fan heaters provided.
 Finally we would make this up to a total of £301.80 by applying a goodwill payment of £50.00 to either her gas or electric account.

-For further stories on energy see:
+For further stories and advice on energy complaints see:

 For more information and template letters about complaining about energy see: How to Complain: The Essential Consumer Guide to Getting Refunds, Redress and Results!